 The training method of delivery will consist of interactive webinar sessions, documentaries, articles, reference materials, quizzes and assessments.

-The training cost is US$ 500 and it covers the tuition fees, learning materials, certification, meals and refreshments at the training venue.
-Further information will be provided upon inquiry.
+The training cost is US$ 550 and it covers the tuition fees, learning materials and certification.

-We can provide your organization a tailor-made training with similar content but addressing your specific needs.
+We can provide your organization a tailor-made training with similar content but addressing your specific capacity needs.
 In case you want to explore this option, you can contact us to share with you a proposal for that training.
 For more information on this option send an email to email@example.com.